Forward-backward asymmetry of Drell-Yan lepton pairs in pp collisions at sqrt(s) = 7 TeV: Abstract

 \section{Abstract}

 { A measurement of the forward-backward asymmetry ($A_{\mathrm{FB}}$) of Drell--Yan lepton pairs in pp collisions at $\sqrt{s}$ = 7\TeV is presented.
 The data sample, collected with the CMS detector, corresponds to an integrated luminosity of 5\fbinv.
 The asymmetry is measured as a function of dilepton mass and rapidity in the dielectron and dimuon channels.
-Combined results from the two channels are also presented.
+Combined results from the two channels are presented, and are compared with the standard model predictions.
 The $A_{\mathrm{FB}}$ measurement in the dimuon channel and the combination of the two channels are the first such results obtained at a hadron collider.
 The measured asymmetries are consistent with the standard model predictions. }

 { pdfauthor={CMS Collaboration}, pdftitle={Forward-backward asymmetry of Drell-Yan lepton pairs in pp collisions at sqrt(s) = 7 TeV}, pdfsubject={CMS}, pdfkeywords={CMS, physics, electroweak, Drell-Yan}}